Shirley Bassey: 2020s

 On 13 March 2022 Bassey opened the BAFTA Film Awards at London's Royal Albert Hall with a performance of "Diamonds Are Forever".
 She performed again at the same venue on 4 October 2022 in The Sound of 007: Live from the Royal Albert Hall; both performances celebrated the 60th Anniversary of the James Bond films.
 In the latter she sang the two opening songs, "Diamonds Are Forever" and "Goldfinger".
 In 2023, Bassey was awarded The Order of Saint Charles by Prince Albert II of Monaco.

-In May, 2024, Bassey announced a charity auction of some of her "meaningful" jewels, including a diamond ring she was gifted by Elton John.
+In May 2024, Bassey announced a charity auction of some of her "meaningful" jewels, including a diamond ring she was gifted by Elton John.

+In December 2025, Bassey recorded a vocal performance as Celestina Warbeck in Harry Potter: The Full Cast Audio Editions, published by Audible and Pottermore Publishing.
+The recording included three new songs: You Stole My Cauldron But You Can't Have My Heart and A Cauldron Full Of Hot, Strong Love (both written by Ashley Griffin) and You Charmed The Heart Right Out Of Me (written by Kezia Tomsett).
+JK Rowling has previously suggested Shirley Bassey was an inspiration when creating the character.

 Personal life

 Marriages

 Bassey's first marriage was to Kenneth Hume in 1961.
 The couple separated in 1964 and divorced in 1965 in the wake of Bassey's affair with actor Peter Finch.
 She then announced to the press that she and Finch would not be marrying, telling the press: "It simply wouldn't work out.
 Just know I am not ready for marriage to anyone.
 I feel I have to be free."
 A year later, Hume sued Finch and another man, John McAuliffe, for being "indiscreet" with Bassey.
 Both Finch and McAuliffe were cited as co-respondents in the Hume–Bassey divorce.
 For her part, Bassey was named as co-respondent in 1965 when Finch's wife, South African actress Yolande Turner, divorced him.

 From 1968 until they divorced in 1979, Bassey was married to Sergio Novak, the assistant manager of the Excelsior Hotel in Venice.
-During this time, Novak was Bassey's manager, and they adopted Mark, her grand-nephew.
+During this time, Novak was Bassey's manager and they adopted Mark, her grand-nephew.